alirezashamsaei/Arduino_sit_guard/README.md

 A simple, pomodoro-like time keeper to help you manage work/rest cycles, Written in C++ for Arduino-like MCUs.

 # Licence
-This repo is released under GPL v3 licence.
+This repo is released under GPL v3 licence..